-Wireless charging can affect the operation of an implanted pacemaker or other medical devices.
 If you have one, it is recommended to consult with your doctor before using the wireless charging system.

-The vehicle must be on, in ACC/ACCESSORY, or Retained Accessory Power (RAP) must be active.
-The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, or during Bluetooth phone calls.
-See Retained Accessory Power (RAP) $\Rightarrow$ 232.
+The vehicle must be on, in ACC/ ACCESSORY, or Retained Accessory Power (RAP) must be active.
+The wireless charging feature may not correctly indicate charging when the vehicle is in RAP, during a Bluetooth phone call, or when phone projection (e.g. Apple CarPlay / Android Auto) is active.
+See Retained Accessory Power (RAP) ⇒ 238.